Facepunch Studios: Clatter

 Clatter is a one-on-one turn-based strategy game where players take turns attacking their opponent with battle robots until one side has run out of robots.
 The game features a wide range of robots to choose from, each with unique attacks, movements, and design.
 The game released on 10 December 2018.

-Sandbox
+Chippy

+Chippy is a twin-stick bullet-hell shooter with destructible bosses that came out of the studio's Facepunch Prototypes program.
+The game was released on Steam on 14 June 2019.
+It was later released on Nintendo Switch in June 2022.